MilaEgoshina/MilaEgoshina/README.md

 start a [new project](https://github.com/MilaEgoshina/road-material-calculator) to automate the work of a road construction company

 - 👨‍💻 I’m currently learning CI/CD and Kubernetes.

+- ⚡ In my free time, I solve problems on LeetCode, read tech articles/books, and exercising!

 * ✔️ 2024 Goals: Contribute to Open Source projects